 If you were hoping to indulge in the VHS action movie fantasy of learning a secret ancient fighting art, then you shall find only disappointment here -- and everywhere else you turn.

-If you want to learn how to fight and improve yourself, then keep reading.
+If you want to improve yourself and learn how to fight, then keep reading.